 Once down follow the track the 100 metres back to the bottom of the waterfall.

 The waterfall is in this stunning amphitheatre.
 Absolutely gorgeous.
 Would have been nice to sit for a little longer and enjoy it but Buffy got tied to a tree up the top since she refused to come down the cliff with me 😡 So just long enough for a few very rushed photos and a run back.

 On our drive to The Basin camp ground (which is roughly 30 minutes from The Pines on some rather horrid pothole filled dirt road… So normal state forest roads.)
 One of the uglier sides of any State forest.
 Seems so bleak and unexpected in such a beautiful place.

 The Rock Lily walk is a short loop walk, starting and ending at The Basin camp area that I would have considered Easy grade except for the rather steep and slippery ascent and descent of the escarpment.
 I nearly ended up on my backside a couple of times.

 This is a nice walk for people who like caves and surely that’s most people and even some border collies.

-The track spends a lot of time winding around Wollombi Brook as well.
-Very picturesque and peaceful.
+The track spends a lot of time winding around the beautifully picturesque Wollombi Brook.

 It is a long drive in to Olney Forest on some pretty bad roads.
 But the peace and the tranquility once you are here is unbeatable.
 It really does feel like another world.
 It is rare to hear a car or run in to another person.. and isn’t that why we head into the forest?